FilipZajdel/AVRLoggerReader/README.md

 make -j8
 ```

-If no errors occured during build, project is accessible in build directory as LogReader.
+If no errors occured during build, project is accessible in build directory as relog.

 ## Usage
 If project is built it can be accessed in build as LogReader.
 It can be started by invoking it ./LogReader with following arguments: